THE CHALLENGE

 Connecting Every Building on Campus

-Most education campuses consist of multiple buildings constructed over decades.
-The science block might have fibre connectivity back to the server room.
-The sports hall might rely on a point-to-point wireless bridge.
+Most education campuses consist of buildings constructed over decades.
+The science block might have fibre back to the server room.
+The sports hall relies on a point-to-point wireless bridge.
 Temporary classrooms and portacabins often have nothing more than a consumer broadband connection and a prayer.

-Peplink Balance routers turn this patchwork into a coherent, managed network.
-Each building gets a Balance router sized to its needs.
-The router bonds or load-balances whatever WAN connections are available at that location: fibre, FTTP, 4G, 5G, or even a VDSL line.
+Balance routers turn this patchwork into a coherent, managed network.
+Each building gets a router sized to its needs, bonding or load-balancing whatever WAN connections are available at that location: fibre, FTTP, 4G, 5G, or even a VDSL line.
 SpeedFusion VPN tunnels connect each building back to the main campus hub, creating a single, flat SD-WAN that IT staff manage from one place.

 For a primary school with two buildings and two broadband lines, a pair of Balance 310X routers provides hot-failover and SpeedFusion bonding at a fraction of the cost of dedicated leased lines.
 For a university department spanning six buildings, Balance 580X or Balance 710 units at each location connect back to a Balance 2500 at the data centre, with SpeedFusion tunnels carrying inter-building traffic securely and with sub-second failover.